Last Updated on by William J. Lopez

 - High-quality Hayabusa buttons

-- Comes in different coloring schemes and artworks which improves the looks
+- It comes in different colouring schemes and artwork, which improves the looks.

 - Rather expensive

 - Modding is a bit of a hassle

 8. Qanba Drone Joystick for PlayStation 4 and PlayStation 3, and PC (Fighting Stick)